 What Makes College Students Especially Vulnerable to Anxiety?

-Living away from home for the first time (and perhaps feeling homesick), managing difficult course work and schedules, increased social pressures, independent self-care routines, the pressure to succeed on your own, and financial responsibilities are all stressors that make college students more vulnerable to anxiety and burnout.
+Living away from home for the first time (and perhaps feeling homesick), managing difficult course work and schedules, increased social pressures, independent self-care routines, the pressure to succeed on your own, and financial responsibilities are all stressors that make students more vulnerable to anxiety and burnout in college.

 In addition, students and younger populations may feel additional anxiety due to climate change, political events or recent racial unrest.
 Uncertainty about the future can often lead to increased anxiety.